bdmossma/hellogit/js/helloangularjs/readme.md

 -   TBD

 ## Running an Ionic Application
-Ionic is of course launching the JavaScript components of your Ionic application on NodeJS on the hood, so you will need install NodeJS before using Ionic.
+Ionic launches the JavaScript components of your Ionic application on NodeJS under the hood, so you will need install NodeJS before using Ionic.
+Make sure to check out our [NodeJS Hello World](https://github.com/bdmossma/hellogit/tree/master/js/hellonodejs) before you get started with this example.

 ### For Windows (7, 10):
 `ionic start myIonicApp`